Models of random subtrees of a graph: Generation of uniform random trees using Markov chains

 \Analysis: It is irreducible and aperiodic.
+The chain is reversible: the (not-so) delicate point to check, is when the addition of $\ar{\bf e}$ creates a cycle.
+In this case, the probability that the unoriented edge ${\bf e}$ (to be added) is $\{u,v\}$ is

-The chain is reversible if $\BC(\cdot)$ is.\\ \Drawback: Checking the tree property in the rooted case is fast.
-Again, we did not succeed to provide a coupling from the past type realization of this kernel, nor to get some bounds on the mixing time.
-It is much faster than the other kernels in practice.
+since this occurs if $({\bf u},{\bf u}')$ is $(u,v)$ or $(v,u)$.
+If adding this edge creates a cycle $c$, then an edge $\{u',v'\}$ of the cycle, will be removed with probability $p_c(\{u',v'\})$, so that globally, the probability to insert $\{u,v\}$ and then to remove $\{u',v'\}$ is $q_t(\{u,v\}) p_c(\{u',v'\})$.
+Now, the probability to instead, insert $\{u',v'\}$ and then remove $\{u,v\}$ is $q_t(\{u',v'\}) p_c(\{u,v\})=q_t(\{u,v\}) p_c(\{u',v'\})$ (the main point is that the same cycle is then created).\\ \Drawback: Checking the tree property in the rooted case is fast.
+Again, we did not succeed to provide a coupling from the past for this Markov chain, nor to get some bounds on the mixing time.
+Simulations show that it is much faster than the other transition matrices in practice.

+\begin{rem}[Possible modifications on regular graphs] On a regular graph, since $q_t(\{u,v\})$ is constant, many distribution $p'_c(.)$ can be considered instead of $p_c(.)$.
+For example, one can take a distribution $p_{c',{\bf e}}(.)$ on $c$ depending on the position of ${\bf e}$ on this cycle (for example, $p'_{c,{\bf e}}(.)$ can weight the edges of $c$ according to their distance to ${\bf e}$ on $c$). \end{rem}